OHBA-analysis/osl-dynamics/doc/faq.rst

 Models in osl-dynamics are trained using 'stochastic gradient decent'.
 We believe the NaN values in the loss function arise from a bad update to the model parameters.
 There a few things you can do to help resolve this:

-- Change your data for any periods of consecutive zeros or NaNs.
+- Check your data for any periods of consecutive zeros or NaNs.
 - Remove bad segments (with abnormally high variance).
 You can use the :code:`Data.remove_bad_segments` method to do this in osl-dynamics.
 - If you are loading fif files, make sure you have specified :code:`Data(..., picks="...", reject_by_annotation="omit")` correctly.
 - Lower the learning rate.